1961–62 Port Vale F.C. season: Finances

-On the financial side, declining attendances failed to prevent a profit of £1,261.
-This profit came thanks to a hefty £16,250 donation from the Sportsmen's Association, as well as Vale's daily pools.
+On the financial side, declining attendance failed to prevent a profit of £1,261.
+This profit came thanks to a hefty £16,250 donation from the Sportsmen's Association and Vale's daily pools.
 Gate receipts stood at £44,388, whilst expenditures rose to £73,059 despite wages being kept at around £31,000.
-Peter Taylor was allowed to leave for Burton Albion as he failed to dislodge Ken Hancock, Taylor later became acquainted with Brian Clough at Burton.
+Peter Taylor was allowed to leave for Burton Albion as he failed to dislodge Ken Hancock; Taylor later became acquainted with Brian Clough at Burton.
 Low also sold three players for £2,000 each: Brian Jackson to Peterborough United, Ralph Hunt to Newport County, and David Raine to Doncaster Rovers.

-In May the team took a tour of Poland, playing four friendlies, climbing the Tatra Mountains, and sailing on the Tatras river.
+In May, the team took a tour of Poland, playing four friendlies, climbing the Tatra Mountains, and sailing on the Tatras River.
 When one boat capsized, 'the lads told the attendant in colourful Potteries language what they thought of him'.
 The final game of the tour was a goalless draw with Legia.

 Cup competitions

-In the FA Cup, Vale brushed past Bradford Park Avenue with a 1–0 win at Horsfall Stadium.
-In the Second Round they faced Crewe Alex, who they beat 3–0 in a replay, following a 1–1 draw at Gresty Road.
+In the FA Cup, Vale brushed past Bradford Park Avenue with a "storming 1–0 victory" at Horsfall Stadium.
+In the second round, they faced Crewe Alexandra, who beat 3–0 in a replay, following a 1–1 draw at Gresty Road.
 Vale then beat Northampton Town 3–1, all the goals coming from Bert Llewellyn.
-In the Fourth Round they travelled to Sunderland's Roker Park, holding the "Mackems" to a goalless draw in front of 49,468 noisy Sunderland fans - not even £50,000 star striker Brian Clough could master the Vale defence.
-For the return, 28,226 witnessed a 3–1 victory for the Vale over the Second Division side in 'a magical piece of soccer history'.
-The Vale had 'spat and hissed like angry alley cats' for their win, intimidating tricky winger Harry Hooper.
-In the Fifth Round they were beaten by First Division Fulham at Craven Cottage with a disputed late penalty.
+In the fourth round, they travelled to Sunderland's Roker Park, holding the "Mackems" to a goalless draw in front of 49,468 noisy Sunderland fans - not even £50,000 star striker Brian Clough could master the Vale defence as Hancock made an excellent late save to force a replay.
+For the return, 28,226 witnessed a 3–1 victory for the Vale over the Second Division side in "a magical piece of soccer history".
+The Vale were missing Hunt due to him being cup-tied and Steele through suspension, but "spat and hissed like angry alley cats" for their win, intimidating tricky winger Harry Hooper.
+Hancock went down injured with twisted ankle ligaments in the first minute, though played on and was aided by two pain-killing injections at half-time.
+Jackson opened the scoring after capitalising on a missed clearance on 37 minutes.
+Harry Poole celebrated his 27th birthday by scoring from 25 yd out shortly after the start of the second half.
+Longbottom made it three after working an opening on 79 minutes.
+In the fifth round, they were beaten by First Division Fulham at Craven Cottage with a disputed late penalty.
 The referee also gave the "Cottagers" a goal kick when the ball had in fact crossed the line for a goal – to the fury of the Vale supporters.
+The team were awarded the Sunday Pictorial Giant-Killer Cup and the players each given a set of gold cufflinks.

 In the League Cup, First Division Blackpool took a 2–1 win at Bloomfield Road to dump Vale out of the competition.